-In other words, Instagram is a fantastic tool to use to tap into target audiences and generate income for your business.
+In other words, Instagram is a fantastic tool to use to tap into target audiences and generate income for your personal training business.

 On top of this, the growth and popularity of fitness related content on Instagram is growing and will only continue to grow into the near future.
 Instagram marketing for personal trainers is looking bright!